tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-security-guardrails.md

      - On the field `Type` select both checkboxes: Ingress and Egress.
      - You are done.
 Click `Stage` on the top-right of your page.

    The staged policy does not affect the traffic directly but allows you to view the policy impact if it were to be enforced.
-You can see the deny traffic in staged policy.
+You can see the denied traffic in staged policy.

 2. Based on the application design, the `db` lists on port `5432` and receive connections from the `worker` and the `result` microservices.
    Let's use the Calico Cloud UI to create a policy to microsegment this traffic.